siripallapu/Life-Saver-App/README.md

 This project's front-end can be developed into a mobile application, preferably offline.

-Start with read the file name 'Guidelines' in the repository.
+Start with reading the file named 'Guidelines' in the repository.